fantasticdonkey/PupTime/README.rst

 ---------------

 * Ensure you follow the `Quick Start for the M5StickC <https://docs.m5stack.com/#/en/arduino/arduino_development>`_ page to have a working Arduino environment, with access to the ESP32 and M5StickC libraries.
 * The 80x80 images are stored in the separate :code:`PupTimeBitmaps1.h` file.
 Instructions on how to change these are provided below.
+Additional bitmaps are provided, which can be used by changing the number.
 * To run, simply open and upload the :code:`PupTime.ino` file using the Arduino IDE.

 Hardware